vmnomad/hundred_days_of_k8s/website/content/home.md

 ___
 ## <p align="center">**Rules**:</p>

-1. Spend at least 1 hour every day learning and practicing containers development and orchestration
+1. Spend at least 1 hour everyday learning and practising containers development and orchestration
 2. Tweet your progress with #100DaysOfK8s hashtag

 &nbsp;